How the Houthis drove Yemen into a political vacuum

 HOUSE ARREST

 But by Thursday evening, Prime Minister Khaled Bahah and his cabinet resigned.
-Subaihi, though, has since accepted the Houthis' offer to carry out a defence minister's duties.
+Subaihi, though, has since accepted the Houthis' offer to carry out a defense minister's duties.

 "(It was) clear that his (Bahah's) government could no longer operate when they were under house arrest and the Houthis had taken over their ministries," said the Western source.